ceph/cbt/tools/fio-parse-jsons/README.md

 # fio-parse-jsons.py - a FIO post processing tool.

-## Description
+## Description:

 This is a standalone tool to assist the post processing of JSON outout files from CBT when running the FIO benchmark.

-The execution of the script produces as outp:
+The execution of the script produces as output:

 1. a gnuplot script,
 2. a .dat file with the data to plot,